A Recursive Partitioning Approach for Dynamic Discrete Choice Modeling in High Dimensional Settings: Monte Carlo Experiments

 \subsubsection{Results}

-We run 12 Monte Carlo simulations, each of which employs a different data generating process.
-Each simulation consists of 100 rounds of data generation from a given data-generating process.
-And in each round, we generate data for 400 buses for 100 time periods.
-For each round of simulated data, we first use our algorithm to discretize the high-dimensional state space $\Q$.
-Then, as we discuss in \S\ref{sssec:pi_formulation}, we simply treat each of the partitions in $\Pii^*(q)$ as an extra categorical variable in addition to $\X$ at the estimation stage.
-As such, we provide the partitions obtained from our algorithm and the mileage to the nested fixed-point algorithm and estimate the utility parameters.
+For each of the 12 data generation processes, we run 100 simulations.
+In each simulation, we generate data for 400 buses for 100 time periods.
+For each simulated dataset, we first use our recursive partitioning algorithm to discretize the high-dimensional state space $\Q$ and obtain $\hat{\PP}$.
+While doing so, we consider four different versions of the recursive partitioning algorithm, where each version allows for a different value of {\it the maximum number of partitions} -- $\{1, 2, 4, 6\}$.
+Then, as discussed in $\S$\ref{ssec:est_summary}, we simply treat the set of estimated partitions in $\hat{\Pii}^*(q)$, i.e., $\hat{\PP}$ as an extra categorical variable in addition to $\X$ at the estimation stage, and estimate the structural utility parameters.
+The parameter estimates of $c_m$ from these simulations are presented in Table \ref{table:sim1_alt_result}.
+Next, in Table \ref{table:simple_simulation_res}, we focus only on two versions of the recursive partitioning model -- (1) where we allow for four partitions of $\Q$, and (2) one where we neglect $\Q$, which is similar to treating all the data as being in one partition, and present the replacement cost estimates.

-There are two different cases for $f_{tr}$, two different cases for $f_{dc}$, and three different cases for transition in $\Q$.
-We simulate all combinations of these cases, which result in a total of 12 data-generating process Monte Carlo simulations.
-For each data generation process case, we run 100 rounds of data generation to form bootstrap confidence intervals around our estimates.
-In each round, we simulate 4 different number of allowed partition and parameter estimation.
-The results of estimated value for $c_m$ in these simulations are presented in table \ref{table:sim1_alt_result}.
-Table \ref{table:simple_simulation_res} presents the estimated replacement cost in cases where we neglect $\Q$ by allowing one partition and the case where we allow four partitions.